How people who are unhappy with a decision on a benefit claim can challenge the decision.

 Industrial injuries benefits decisions can be challenged in the same way as decisions on claims for other social security benefits – i.e. by requesting a Mandatory Reconsideration (MR) of the decision and, if DWP upholds its original decision, by then appealing to an independent First-Tier Tribunal.

-For further information see the Commons Library constituency casework article on Challenging benefits decisions.
+For further information see the Library constituency casework article on Challenging benefits decisions.

 Alongside the Industrial Injuries scheme, there are other DWP-run schemes which make payments to people suffering from certain diseases as a result of exposure to dust.
-For details see the Commons Library briefing Asbestos-related diseases: payments from the Department for Work and Pensions.
+For details see section 4 of the Commons Library briefing Asbestos in the workplace.

 - DWP: Industrial Injuries Disablement Benefits: technical guidance